 Check the transmission fluid level; add if needed.
 See "Manual Transmission" in the Index.
 A fluid loss may indicate a problem.
-Check the system and repair if needed.
+Have the system inspected and repaired if needed.

 Automatic Transmission Check

 Check the transmission fluid level; add if needed.
 See "Automatic Transmission" in the Index.
 A fluid loss may indicate a problem.
 Check the system and repair if needed.